Progress Notes For Nursing Template

 Check out these progress note templates for nursing notes to improve your documentation, workflow, and client outcomes.

-It’s simple to get started using this PDF progress note template in your nursing practice, but to ensure you’re getting the most out of your template- follow the steps below.
+It's simple to get started using this PDF progress note template in your nursing practice, but to ensure you're getting the most out of your template, follow the steps below.

-Step 1.
-Download the PDF
+Step 1: Download the PDF

-Step 2.
-Add the date and time of your note
+Step 2: Add the date and time of your note

-Every nursing progress note needs to include the date and time of your interaction to build a solid timeline for your patient and for medical record-keeping purposes.
-Add the date and time in the Date/Time column before you start writing the note so you don’t forget it.
+Every nursing note needs to include the date and time of your interaction to build a solid timeline for your patient and medical record-keeping purposes.
+Add the date and time in the Date/Time column before you start writing the note so you don't forget it.

-Step 3.
-Add your progress note
+Step 3: Add your progress note

-Step 4.
-Add your signature or initials
+Step 4: Add your signature or initials

-Step 5.
-Save your changes securely
+Step 5: Save your changes securely

-Download this Nursing Progress Notes Example here:
+Download this Progress Notes for Nursing Template example here:

 This template can aid the progress note-taking process for nurses working in: